AndyWright360/Flora-and-Fauna/README.md

 - **GitHub:** A platform for version control, serving as the repository for the project's code.
 - **Heroku:** A cloud platform that enables the deployment of web applications.
 - **Pixlr:** An online photo editing tool used for image modifications, including colour adjustments and resizing.
-- **Balsamiq:** A wireframing tool used during the design phase to create mockups of the project.
+- **Balsamiq:** A wireframing tool used during the design phase to create mock-ups of the project.
 - **XnConvert:** Image processing software used to convert image files to WebP format.
 - **TinyPNG:** An online tool used to compress image files.
 - **ScreenToGif:** A screen recording tool used to capture screen recordings as GIF files.